lingchensanwen/QUDeval/README.md

 *Work in progress:* We're in the process of finalizing the scripts for data processing and evaluation.
 These resources will soon be available in the [`code`](https://github.com/lingchensanwen/QUDeval/tree/main/code) folder.

+## UI for Collection will be posted soon.
 ---

 Stay tuned for more updates, and thank you for your interest in QUDeval!